google/go-cloud/internal/website/content/howto/server/_index.md

 ## Starting up the server

+- options struct is a thing

 ### Adding a request logger

+- default behavior
+- how to specify something

 ### Adding health checks

+- default behavior
+- how to specify something

 ### Trace exporting with OpenCensus

+- default behavior
+- how to specify something

 ### Specifying the `http.Handler` (or router)

+- default behavior
+- how to specify something

 ### ListenAndServe

+- call with an address

 ## Shutting down the server

+- cleanup?